NATION42/Pripyat-Missions/README.md

 # Pripyat-Missions
-unofficial mission files for Pripyat
+unofficial mission files for Pripyat (BETA)

+the original Pripyat mod (2929038098) will ultimately be deprecated and/or removed from the workshop and the Beta version will become the main mod.

 Thank you Eri for this wonderful map